Redmond 2050

 Redmond Needs More Inclusive and Accessible Parks

-by OliviaM, about 2 years ago
+by OliviaM, over 2 years ago

 My name is Olivia Murphy, and I am an 8th grader who lives in Redmond.
 As a Girl Scout, I am working on my Silver Award, and I am interested in helping communities build more accessible and inclusive playgrounds.
 I have been visiting each of the Redmond city parks over the last couple of months to see which parks have accessible play equipment for kids who have different abilities.
 I was shocked to learn that nearly all of the parks in Redmond lack play equipment that can be used by children who might have a wheelchair or other mobility device...
 Continue reading